-Professor Degila’s research interests range from international politics to migration and health issues in the Global South, and African peace and security challenges.
-A political scientist and lawyer, he combines rigorous transdisciplinary analysis and policymaking perspective with the purpose of studying complex dynamics that shape the praxis along his lines of research.
-He is conducting a long-term project on the role of African states in contemporary global governance from International Geneva.
-He was a Visiting Professor of African politics at Komajo and Waseda universities in Japan.
-He has also given lectures at Universidad National Autonoma de Mexico (UNAM), Singapore Management University (SMU), Institut des Etudes Africaines of Mohamed V University in Morocco, and the African University of Technology and Management, among others.
+Dêlidji Eric DEGILA is Professor of practice of International Relations, Interdisciplinary Programmes and Visiting Faculty in the Department of Political Science and International Relations at the Geneva Graduate Institute.
+He is the past Chair of the Global South Caucus, International Studies Association, ISA.
+His research interests range from international politics to African peace and security challenges, diplomacy, migration, and health issues in the Global South.
+A political scientist and lawyer, he combines rigorous transdisciplinary analysis and policymaking perspective with the purpose to study complex dynamics that shape the praxis along his lines of research.
+His ongoing research and publications address issues related to Africa in contemporary Global Governance, Teaching International Relations from Global South perspectives, Multilateral Governance and Sustainable Development, State-building processes and diplomatic strategies of Small States.
+He was a Visiting Professor of African politics at Waseda, Meijo and Ritsumeikan universities in Japan.
+He has also given lectures at Universidad Nacional Autonoma de Mexico (UNAM), Singapore Management University (SMU), Institut des Etudes Africaines of Mohamed V University and Sciences Po Rabat in Morocco, African University of Technology and Management, Benin, Universidad del Salvador at Buenos Aires in Argentina, among others.
+Since 2020, Professor Degila has been the academic advisor and resource person of the francophone UN High Level Training to Enhance Conflict Prevention and Peacemaking in Africa which takes place in Addis-Ababa to the benefit of African diplomats and civil servants of African Regional Organizations.